lesampaio/lesampaio/README.md

 ## Hello, welcome! 👋

-Hello, my name is Leticia.
-I currently work as an Artificial Intelligence and Machine Learning Researcher at Ford Motor Company and AI/ML Software Developer at Kand-ID.
+Hello, my name is Letícia.
+I currently work as an Business Analytics Analyst at Loggi and AI/ML Software Developer at Kand-ID.

 ## Skills
 - Python, R, SQL.